 Usability heuristics, the secret to a great product

 In an ideal world, users would be able to understand any product intuitively and without explanation.
 Unfortunately, that’s completely impossible.
 So you have to think about your user’s learning process as you build something, and make the learning curve as short and simple as possible for them.
+The list of website design tips presented above is sure to help you do just that.

 The more you design with usability in mind, the more people will come back to your product and the more it’ll gain traction among your target segment.
 Heuristics won’t just improve UX and generate value for your users—they’ll generate value for your entire business, too.